Herbal medicine and health food shops

 All consumer products (including food and medicines) must be safe.

-Products must be sold to customers with appropriate safety information/warnings being given in English.
+Products must be sold to customers with appropriate safety information / warnings in English.
 Such information might include, for example, dosage instructions and possible side effects.
-They might also include classes of persons for whom the product is unsuitable, for example pregnant women, children and persons suffering from a particular disorder such as high blood pressure.
+They might also include classes of persons for whom the product is unsuitable - for example, pregnant women, children and persons suffering from a particular disorder, such as high blood pressure.

 If you are selling any products loose (from bulk) by reference to weight, you must use approved weighing equipment bearing the appropriate stamp or sticker.
 Sales must be by reference to metric quantities.

-See also our leaflets 'Guidance notes on average quantity' and 'Weighing equipment in use for trade' and contact your local trading standards service for further advice and assistance with weights and measures issues.
+Please see 'Packaged goods - average quantity' and 'Weighing equipment for legal use' and contact your local trading standards service for further advice and assistance with weights and measures issues.

 Prices you display must be accurate.
 It is an unfair commercial practice to give false or deceptive information about the price of goods, to omit material information about the price (such as compulsory additional charges or taxes) or if the value of any 'saving' displayed on a special offer was exaggerated.